cmu-sei/cert-rosecheckers/rosecheckers/README.md

 Note: All of the above assumes that your project will build in the `rosecheckers` container, which runs Ubuntu 18 (bionic).
 If you need extra dependencies, such as `clang`, you can `apt install` them in the container.
 Or, you could modify the `Dockerfile` if you want those extras included in the image (and all subsequent container)

-# Secure Coding Rules Enforced by Rosecheckers
+# CERT Secure Coding Rules Enforced by Rosecheckers

 The C and C++ Secure Coding Rules are available at: